Best VPN for Canada in 2021

-Here are the 5 best VPN for Canada, detailing their cost, features and advantages:
+Here are the 5 best VPNs for Canada, detailing their cost, features, and advantages:

 We are probably not the first to review or talk about how good NordVPN is, but there is a reason why it gets so many rave reviews.
-We’ll go ahead and examine the best features for Canadiens are and why they should use it below.
+We’ll examine the best features for Canadians and why they should use them below.

 If there is one beginner-friendly VPN, we’d openly recommend it would have to be NordVPN.
 Whether it is for Desktop or Mobile devices, the interface is a no-brainer.
-Furthermore, all the settings you’ll need like leak protection and IPv6 are just a few taps away.
-Our only gripe is that NordVPN does not list cities in alphabetical order, but that can be circumvented by just searching for the city.
+Furthermore, all the settings you’ll need, like leak protection and IPv6, are just a few taps away.
+Our only gripe is that NordVPN does not list cities in alphabetical order but can be circumvented by just searching for the city.
 Other than that, there is nothing wrong with it.

 We were able to easily stream Netflix’s US library and their library in Australia.
 It worked 8 out of 10 times.
 The only thing you’ll want to do is to clear your computer’s cache before firing up Netflix.

 As of this writing, NordVPN has over 5500 servers in 60+ countries.
-Furthermore, all if not most servers use 2048-bit encryption to send and receive data.
+Furthermore, all if not most servers use 2048-bit military grade encryption to send and receive data.
 As a bit of a bonus, a single subscription supports up to 6 devices connected simultaneously.
 NordVPN is also offering unlimited bandwidth, and unlimited servers switch.

 NordVPN currently offers a few different subscription levels.
 Unfortunately, there is no free trial.
 The monthly subscription starts at CAD 15.62 a month.
 There is also a 2-year plan which costs CAD 4.85 a month.

-Surfshark VPN is a comparatively new VPN service that became operational in 2018.
-However, the company has worked hard to establish itself by providing Canadians in particular with competitive pricing, frequent discounts and a laundry list of security features.
-It’s comparatively low price makes it a worthy contender, and in our experience, it isn’t too short of the best out there.
+Surfshark VPN is a comparatively new VPN that became operational in 2018.
+However, the company has worked hard to establish itself by providing Canadians with competitive pricing, frequent discounts, and a laundry list of security features.
+Its comparatively low price makes it a worthy contender, and in our experience, it isn’t too short of the best out there.

-SurfShark isn’t the most feature-rich VPN provider, but the features it offers are very useful.
+SurfShark isn’t the most feature-rich VPN provider, but the features it offers are handy.
 Below is a quick rundown of all the features and how they work.

 In a nutshell, CleanWeb is Surfshark’s take on an ad blocker.
-It automatically blocks malware, phishing attacks and ads amongst a few other threats.
-Not only does it speed up your browsing experience but also ensures that websites don’t track or record anything you do online.
-The feature is turned off by default, but it can just as easily be turned on.
+It automatically blocks malware, phishing attacks, and ads, amongst a few other threats.
+It speeds up your browsing experience and ensures that websites don’t track or record anything of your online activity.
+The feature is turned off by default, but it can be easily turned on.

-Now, this is SurfShark’s version of a split tunnelling feature.
-Users that turn on this feature can define which websites can bypass the VPN.
-For instance, you’ll want to access your bank account directly and not via the VPN, so you can add it to the whitelist.
-You can also enable apps that you know are legit to access the internet directly like Windows Update and the Antivirus program that generally connects to the internet to download the latest definitions.
+Now, this is SurfShark’s version of a split tunneling feature.
+VPN Users that turn on this feature can define which websites can bypass the VPN.
+For instance, you’ll want to access your bank account directly and not via the VPN so that you can add it to the whitelist.
+You can also enable apps that you know are legit to access the internet directly, like Windows Update and the Antivirus program that generally connects to the internet to download the latest definitions.

-In our experience and during our time testing it, we found Whitelister to be very easy to use.
+In our experience and while testing it, we found Whitelister to be very easy to use.
 So, just about anyone can start using it within a matter of seconds.

-Surfshark claims that servers users connect to have private DNS in addition to leak protection setup when using IPv4 stack.
+Surfshark claims that servers where a VPN user connects to have private DNS and leak protection setup when using IPv4 stack.
 Fortunately, we were able to test this claim and found that there were, in fact, no leaks.

-The rather militant sounding “Camouflage mode” is ingenious in the way that it makes it appear as though traffic is moving through the internet normally.
+The rather militant sounding “Camouflage mode” is ingenious because it makes it appear as though traffic is moving through the internet normally.

 Surfshark offers 24/7 customer support via live chat and email.
 The company has made an extensive library of information available complete with tutorials for newbie users should they run into issues.

 Surfshark does not offer a free trial, but its pricing is amongst the lowest in the industry.
-Furthermore, the 30-day money back guarantee assures people that their money will not go to waste if they don’t like the service.
+Furthermore, the 30-day money-back guarantee assures people that their money will not waste if they don’t like the VPN client.